Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/Electromagnetic Data Acquisition and System Design.md

 In Figure 1, the final setup of the EM-SENSE equipment is illustrated, capturing electromagnetic emissions while executing a software block.
 This configuration represents the operational scenario used for data collection and assessment of emissions.

-All software utilized for data acquisition is systematically documented in a dedicated GitHub repository.
+All software utilized for data acquisition is systematically documented in the scripts folder in this GitHub repository.
 Below is a list of the main software components employed:

     Arduino Sketch: Configures and operates the connected devices.

-    Trace Generator Script: Automates the generation of data traces.

-    Loop Execution Bash Script: Enables the repetitive execution of the trace generator.
+    Loop Execution Bash Script: Enables the repetitive execution of the different files to be executed

-    Goodware and Malware Sample Programs: These samples, which are further detailed in section ~\ref{sec:dataset}, are used to benchmark the electromagnetic emissions in different software conditions.
+    One-hot-encoding file generator: All the files to convert the data to one-hot-encoding format to be able to run the different AI models are located here.

 This setup and documentation collectively ensure that the EM-SENSE system can accurately and reliably detect and analyze electromagnetic emissions, supporting comprehensive data collection for the study of software behavior.

-**MIRAR LO ANTERIOR**

 <p align="center">
 <img src="images/Probe.jpg" alt="Near-field probe capturing EM" width="250"><img src="images/Probe connection.jpg" alt="Wiring connections of the near-field probe and capturing in the EM-SENSE system" width="250">